Botanical Name: Pueraria lobata.

 Kudzu in Cooking and as Food

 The roots are sometimes used as a vegetable.
-The roots are the source of a fine starch, known as Japanese arrowroot powder, and widely used in Japanese cuisine as a thickening agent in sauces, soups and noodles dishes in the same manner as corn starch.
+The roots are the source of a fine starch, known as Japanese arrowroot powder, and widely used in Japanese cuisine as a thickening agent in sauces, soups and noodle dishes in the same manner as cornstarch.

-A fiber called ko-kemp is obtain from the stems and used in textiles, rope and paper making.
+A fiber called ko-kemp is obtained from the stems and used in textiles, rope and paper making.

 Dosage and Administration